TomFern/semaphore-demo-monorepo-javascript/README.md

 Check the `final` branch to see the end result.

+## Contents

+This repository contains two projects.
+Their folders are:

+- `api`: An API that returns geographical information.
+- `web`: A static website generated from the information returned by the API.

+You can run each project independently or in combination.
+Check each folder to learn how to run them piecemeal.
+The next section shows how to run them together.
 ## Setup monorepo with Yarn workspaces

-1. Fork this repo
+1. Fork this repo.
-2. Clone it to your machine
+2. Clone it to your machine.
-3. Download latest yarn version:
+3. Download latest yarn version.
     ```bash
     $ yarn set version berry
     ```
-4. Initialize top-level `package.json`
+4. Initialize top-level `package.json`.
     ```bash
     $ yarn init -w
     ```
-5. Move all projects to workspaces:
+5. Move projects to their workspaces.
     ```bash
     $ git mv api web packages
     $ yarn workspaces list
     ```
-6. Install modules
+6. Install all modules.
     ```bash
     $ yarn install
     ```h